 The common cold and most upper respiratory infections are caused by infection with germs (viral infections).
-They usually get better in a few days.
-This leaflet gives some tips on what to do, and what symptoms to look out for which may indicate a more serious illness.
+They usually get better in a week or two.
+This leaflet gives some tips on what to do and what symptoms to look out for which may indicate a more serious illness.

 What is an upper respiratory tract infection?

 A cold is an infection of the nose and upper airways caused by a germ (virus).
 They are extremely common.
-An adult can expect 2-4 colds a year, and a young child about 3-8 colds a year.
+An adult can expect 2-3 colds a year and a child can expect about 5-6 colds a year.
+Very young children in nursery school may get as many as 12 colds a year.
 Many different viruses can cause a cold.
-This is why colds come back (recur), and immunisation against colds is not possible.
+This is why colds come back (recur) and immunisation against colds is not possible.

 Infections of the throat (larynx), or the main airway (trachea), or the airways going into the lungs (bronchi) are also common.
 These infections are sometimes called laryngitis, tracheitis, or bronchitis.
 Doctors often just use the term upper respiratory tract infection (URTI) to include any, or all, of these infections.
 Most URTIs are due to a viral infection.